-Research under the direction of a faculty member in the Department of Biology or under joint supervision of an approved outside preceptor and a member of the Biology department.
-The Temple Biology faculty member oversees student work and acts as a liaison between an outside institution and the Biology Department.
-All students must obtain the approval of the Biology Department Advisor.
-Students must have either completed Biology 2082: Independent Research I or have completed at least 60 credits (Junior or Senior standing).
-NOTE: Not available for major credit.
-This course is repeatable.
+Research under the direction of a faculty member in the Department of Biology or affiliated department.
+All students must obtain the approval of the Biology Faculty Advisor, who will complete the registration.
+Students must have completed at least 60 credits (Junior or Senior standing).
+Not available for major credit.
+This course is repeatable, but students must select the CR/NC grade mode for all repeat course attempts.